 In her previous position with the Permanent Framework for the Consultation of Congolese Women (CAFCO), she contributed to analyses on women's political participation and proposals for the revised electoral law, as well as to the women-friendly laws dissemination program jointly organized by CAFCO and UN Women.
 Merveille was a trainer and then Executive Secretary of Women in Solidarity, where she developed advocacy and recommendations regarding the rights of women living in the town of Inga.
 She has been a member of the youth democracy cohort since 2023, where she regularly participates in activities promoting the inclusion and rights of young people.
 She completed a student internship at the Ministry of Foreign Affairs and International Cooperation in 2014 before joining the Vice-Ministry of the Interior and Security as a trainee assistant to the political advisor.

-Merveille participated in the IVLP Project Human and Civil Rights for Marginalized Communities, organized by the U.S. Department of State and World Learning, in partnership with Global Ties Arkansas Tulsa Global Alliance and New York Programming Branch.
+Merveille participated in the IVLP Project Human and Civil Rights for Marginalized Communities, organized by the U.S. Department of State and World Learning, in partnership with Global Ties Arkansas, Tulsa Global Alliance, and the U.S. Department of State Office of International Visitors program branch in New York City.

 Merveille’s exchange experience led to the development of her project: “During the program, I was impressed by the American model of governance… Learning that each city has autonomous governance to advance its community's agenda was a positive point.
 In Little Rock, for example, the head of the police department told us that he regularly organizes meetings with the local population in all their diversity, to listen to what they have to say.
 This practice is better because it promotes improved service and social tranquility through dialogue.
 We also met with New York City's Office of Human Rights.
 The city's organization, independent of the national government, was truly impressive.
 Social responsibility, whether on the part of American governments or citizens, is remarkable.”

-Little Rock, AR; Washington, DC; Newark, NJ; New York, NY; Tulsa, OK
+Little Rock, AR; Washington, DC; Newark, NJ; New York City, NY; Tulsa, OK

 Click here to go back to the IVLP Impact Awards Main page